elibroftw/blog.elijahlopez.ca/content/posts/register-default-file-handler-python.md

   - tutorial
   - programming
   - python
+summary: "Learn how to register your Python program as a default file handler in Windows by modifying the Windows Registry.
+This guide covers implementing URI protocols, defining commands, and adding custom right-click options."
 ---

 Recently I needed to make my music player register as a file handler for audio files (mp3, flac, etc…) but how would I do this?
 Say hello to Windows Registry.